laurentbarraud/AnimSprites/Readme.md

 ### How to run
 1. Clone the repository with Git
 2. Open the '.sln' file in Visual Studio 2022
-3. Build the project with Ctrl+B
+3. Build the project with Ctrl+B and run it.
-4. Run it

 ### Controls
 - left and right arrows keys : moving the sprite